chamambom/resume/README.md

 <br><br>

 **Systems Administrator** @ [University Of Zimbabwe | Department of Community Medicine](https://www.uz.ac.zw/index.php?option=com_content&view=article&id=356&Itemid=961) _(Apr 2009 - Feb 2012)_ <br>
-A humanitarian project operating within the boundaries of the department of the community medicine.
+Part of a team hired to be part of a humanitarian project operating within the boundaries of the department of the community medicine.
 - Hired to support web based database systems and mobile data collection for humanitarian programmes carried out under the Ministry of Health and Child Care (MoHCC) with support from various donors.
  <br>